Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Introduction

-In the present paper, we consider the thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet.
-The toolbox to tackle thermodynamics of frustrated quantum spin systems is rather scarce.
+The aim of the present paper is to examine the finite-temperature properties of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet -- a benchmark model of frustrated quantum magnets.
+At the moment, we do not intend to compare theoretical findings with experiments since there are no good solid-state examples of such a model yet.
+There are not so many methods applicable to tackle the thermodynamics of three-dimensional frustrated quantum spin systems.
 Quantum Monte Carlo suffers from the sign problem \cite{HeS:PRB00}, exact diagonalization or finite-temperature Lanczos methods are restricted to too small lattices \cite{JaP:PRB94,ScS:IRPC10,SRS:PRR20}, the density-matrix renormalization group technique requires a mapping via a ``snake'' path to a one-dimensional system \cite{USL:JMMM13}.
-Moreover, the pseudofermion functional renormalization group approach focuses on the wave-vector-dependent susceptibility \cite{buessen2016}, whereas one more universal method, the rotation-invariant Green's function method \cite{Kondo1972,Shimahara1991,Barabanov94,Ihle1997,mueller2018,mueller2019}, has not been applied to the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet so far.
+Besides, the pseudofermion functional renormalization group approach focuses on the wave-vector-dependent susceptibility \cite{buessen2016}, whereas one more universal method, the rotation-invariant Green's function method \cite{Richards1971,Kondo1972,Shimahara1991,Barabanov94,Ihle1997,mueller2018,mueller2019}, has not been applied to the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet so far.